 Allan Leonard is a co-founder of Shared Future News, which he has edited since 2008.
 He has served in senior management positions and as a trustee in several charities established to promote peace and reconciliation, where he also gained international experience supporting programmes in divided societies.
 Allan is also a co-founder, director, and company secretary at FactCheckNI; a trustee and company secretary at the photography charity, Belfast Exposed; and serves as treasurer at the Belfast and District Branch of the National Union of Journalists.

 Alan Meban is a co-founder of Shared Future News.
-He blogs about arts and politics; records, live-streams, produces and chairs conferences and events; freelance produces podcasts and radio programmes; and delivers social media coaching and training.
-Alan is a director at FactCheckNI; sits on Ofcom’s Advisory Committee for Northern Ireland; and is a member of the Corrymeela Community.
+He is a Belfast-based freelance journalist and arts/politics blogger who reports from, live-tweets, and live-streams civic, academic, and political events, as well as producing podcasts and radio programmes.
+Alan is a director at FactCheckNI and a member of the Corrymeela Community.

 Laura Rodriguez-Davis is a postgraduate student at Trinity College Dublin, for an MPhil degree in conflict resolution and reconciliation.
 At the University of South Florida, she earned a BA degree in psychology and a BS degree in behavioural healthcare.
 Laura’s professional experience includes a leadership role for youth programmes at a theatre company.